jtrudat/intpythonupdated/readme.md

-# SD10 Principles of Programming with Python
+# SD10 Principles of Programming with Python Syllabus

 ## Glossary of Terms